strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 (**Tip**: Save the exported files as CSV UTF-8 (Comma Delimited) files to successfully read the files on Jupyter notebook.)

-- Create a new worksheet and add th new csv files as a data source.
+- Create a new worksheet and add the new csv files as a data source.
 We will be using this file for charts 3 and 4.
 Delete or hide the previous worksheet since we will not be using it.
 - Rename dimension Zipcode x to Zipcodes, and measures to Average Red Light Violations and Average Speed Camera Violations.
 This step can be optional since these changes can be made in the chart as well.
 But I have adopted a practice to rename dimensions and measures to avoid any confusion.
 - Drag ZipCodes to columns, Average Speed Camera Violations to Rows and use the same steps followed above for a combined axis chart and add Red Light Violations.
 Note that there is only one value against each zipcode, hence using Sum, Average, Minimum or Maximum will all return the same average number in the original data source.
 - Click on the descending order sort icon on the top or on the Y-axis to sort zipcodes by highest average speed violations.
 - Click on nulls on the chart and click on Filter to remove null values.
 - Add Measure names to color and edit the colors to use the same color scheme used in previous charts for speed camera and red light violations.
-Note that we now get a chart with single stacked bars for speed camere and red light violations and shows that Zipcodes with highest speed violations might not necessarily have the highest red light violations.
-Thus there appears to be no correlation between the two.

-< insert chart image>

-Let's make remaining changes to the chart.
+Let's make some more changes to the chart.
 - Edit y axis and rename it to 'Average Violations'.
 - Hide field label Zipcodes using right click and selecting 'Hide Field Label for Column...' option.
 - Rotate x axis label if it does not occur automatically to fit the chart on the worksheet.